 - Elective -- CRJ 340: Management in Criminal Justice Organizations (3 cr) [Prerequisite: CRJ 101 or CRJ 246 and 212.] -- Explores historical and contemporary management strategies that have been employed in criminal justice organizations.

-CRJ 310: Judicial Process (3 cr) [Prerequisite: CRJ 101 or CRJ 246 and 212] -- Explores the purpose and structure of local, state and federal court systems and the process for adjudicating cases.
+CRJ 310: Judicial Process (3 cr) [Prerequisite: CRJ 101 or CRJ 246 and 212] -- Explores the purpose and structure of local and federal court systems and the process for adjudicating cases.

 SSC 230: Introduction to Statistics for Social Scientists (3 cr) [Prerequisite: MAT 111 or higher, excluding MAT 221 or 222] -- Basic skills and concepts, including descriptive statistics, probability, hypothesis testing, chi-square and correlation analysis.
-Course satisfies the Quantitative Literacy (QL) criteria for the 2014 Core Curriculum.
+This course satisfies the Quantitative Literacy (QL) criteria for the Core Curriculum.

-CRJ 317: Diverse Populations & Criminal Justice (3 cr) -- Examines race, gender, class, religion and other diversity topics within the U.S. Criminal Justice System with emphasis on the importance of diversity in the development, organization and operation of the Criminal Justice system.
+CRJ 317: Diverse Populations & Criminal Justice (3 cr) -- Examines race, gender, class and other diversity topics within the U.S. Criminal Justice System with emphasis on the importance of diversity in the development, organization and operation of the Criminal Justice system.

 CRJ 403: Capstone Course (3 cr) -- Students plan, research, write and present to the course instructor and audience members a scholarly research paper demonstrating their understanding of a subject relevant to their study in criminal justice.

 Additional courses that may be necessary to fulfill the Online Liberal Arts Core requirements (pending transfer credits)

 Gen Ed – Fine Arts (3)

 - Complete the Online Programs application for admission.